ankaAR/bestiario5e/_creatures/pterafolk.md

 armor_class: "12 (armadura natural)"
 ---

-***Terror Dive.*** If the pterafolk is flying and dives at least 30 feet straight toward a target, and then hits that target with a melee weapon attack, the target is frightened until the end of its next turn.
+***Terror Dive.*** If the pterafolk is flying and dives at least 30 feet straight toward a target, and then hits that target with a melee weapon attack, the target is asustado until the end of its next turn.

 ### Acciones